 After each print, there are a few techniques that we find help prevent problems with printing.
 After finishing a print, it is recommended that both Advanced and Standard Inks must be wiped, treated with a drop of water (like above), taped and stored.
 Again, do not use water on the Insulating Ink Cartridge - you can use a plain paper napkin/kleenex to wipe it.
 However, each must be stored differently to provide optimal results.

-Store your cartridge in a fridge at 4 celsius, with the nozzles facing DOWN.
+Store your cartridge at room temperature, with the nozzles facing down.

-Store your cartridge in a fridge at 4 celsius, with the nozzles facing on the SIDE.
+Store your cartridge in a refrigerator at 4 degrees Celsius, with the nozzles facing down.

 Still Can't Print?